LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 };
 ```

-This struct describes the filesystem, but most importantly includes a mount function.
+This struct describes the file system, but most importantly includes a mount function.
-This function is what allows you to mount a filesystem into any arbitrary point since it is required to return a tree starting at the root dentry of what you wanted.
+This function is what allows you to mount a file system into any arbitrary point since it is required to return a tree starting at the root dentry of what you wanted.
 The unmount function is not held in here since the struct super_operations holds that information.
-Here the filesystem kills the superblock with kill_sb which shuts down the current instance of the filesystem.
+Here the file system kills the superblock with kill_sb which shuts down the current instance of the file system.
-Other members like next, fs_supers, and owner are not in here since that's for the VFS to handle not the filesystem.
+Other members like next, fs_supers, and owner are not in here since that's for the VFS to handle not the file system.
 For example, the 'next' member points to the next registered file system since the VFS stores a linked list of these structs.
-A list of supported filesystems can be found in `/proc/filesystems`.
+A list of supported file systems can be found in `/proc/filesystems`.
 When you cat this file you may see a lot of systems saying nodev which just means it doesn't need a block device to be mounted.
-These filesystems can be other virtual filesystems or even network filesystems.
+These file systems can be other virtual file systems or even network file systems.
-This file is also used by the mount command if it couldn't determine the type of filesystem to be mounted basically brute forcing what doesn't have nodev next to it.
+This file is also used by the mount command if it couldn't determine the type of file system to be mounted basically brute forcing what doesn't have nodev next to it.
-Here is what I have for my `/proc/filesystems`
+Here is what I have for my `/proc/file systems`
 ```
 nodev	sysfs
 nodev	tmpfs